 By Michelle Loredo

 As more vaccines get administered to the public, business restrictions are also becoming laxer.
-Masks are not being required for vaccinated people and businesses are opening up again.
+Masks are optional for vaccinated people, and businesses are opening up again.

 With COVID-19 restrictions diminishing, small businesses need to be ready to pivot for a post-COVID-19 world.
 Depending on the type of business you operate, your timeline for business recovery will look different from other businesses.
 To recover successfully, you need to create a COVID-19 exit strategy that will help your bottom line.